 Download the application: Reasonable Accommodation - Request for Services

-Please direct all questions concerning this form, Title VI and Americans with Disabilities Act (ADA) policies and procedures, or the status of a request for accommodation to WDFW's Title VI / ADA program manager at 360-902-2349, or by mail to:
+Please direct all questions concerning this form, Americans with Disabilities Act (ADA) policies and procedures, or the status of a request for accommodation to WDFW's Title VI Compliance Coordinator at 360-902-2349, or by mail to:

 Washington Department of Fish and Wildlife

 It is the policy of Washington’s Department of Fish and Wildlife (WDFW) to provide equal access to its programs, services, activities, and facilities under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and the Architectural Barriers Act of 1968.
 WDFW is a recipient of state and federal financial assistance.

 WDFW prohibits discrimination on the bases of race, color, religion, national origin (including language), sex, age, mental or physical disability, reprisal, sexual orientation, status as a parent, and genetic information.